• Travel Features

 February 9, 2024

-G Adventures is a sustainable, small-group tour company that has been leading travelers for 35+ years.
-They have been pioneers in community tourism, and their trips directly benefit the local communities they visit.
+This is a 9-day trip that costs $2,399.
+It is an 18-Thirtysomethings trip catering to travelers ages 18-39.
+The trip is led by G Adventures, a sustainable, small group tour company that has been leading travelers for 35+ years.
+They have been pioneers in community tourism and their trips directly benefit the local communities they visit.
 They have a responsible travel effort called G For Good and partner with the nonprofit Planeterra, dedicated to ensuring communities touched by tourism benefit from it.
 They were rated one of CATALYST PLANET’s 8 Best Sustainable Travel Companies.

 Learn More